nigelvh/K7NVH-DC-PDU/README.md

 For example, to set the voltage reference calibration to 4.2V, the following are valid 'SETVREF' syntaxes. `SETVREF4200` `SETVREF 4200`

+### SETVDIV
+The 'SETVDIV' command is used only during calibration of the PDU.
+Measuring the voltage divider on the input port with an accurate voltage meter, calibration of voltage supply measurements can be made.

+'SETVDIV' is a unitless multiplier, specified in VALUE*10, and accepts values from 120 to 80 (12.0X to 8.0X).
+The default value if uncalibrated is the dividers's nominal voltage division of 10.1X.

+For example, to set the divider reference calibration to 10.1X, the following are valid 'SETVDIV' syntaxes. `SETVREF101` `SETVREF 101`

 ### SETSENSE
 The 'SETSENSE' command is used only after having changed the SENSE solder jumper on the PDU board, selecting the sense channel for Port 8 between sensing INPUT voltage, or the current flowing through Port 8.